Shopify/visualization-tools/plotify/Readme.md

 and outputs a nice grid of plots showing you all the results.
 The main benefit is to increase speed and convenience for basic data visualization.

+## How to Install
+in the shell type: `pip install git+git://github.com/Shopify/visualization-tools.git` in a Jupyter notebook type: `!pip2 install git+git://github.com/Shopify/visualization-tools.git`

-## Example command
+## Example Command
-Assuming you have a dataframe called df already available in your notebook:
+Assuming you have a dataframe named `df` already available in your notebook:
 ```python
 from plotify.plotify import *
 from plotly.offline import init_notebook_mode, iplot